Twelve-Day War ceasefire: Timeline

 The ceasefire nearly collapsed shortly after it began.
 Between 4:45 a.m. and 7:10 a.m.
 Tel Aviv time, Iranian air defenses responded to continued Israeli strikes in Tehran, and Iran fired three additional salvos of ballistic missiles at Beersheba.
 Israeli officials accused Iran of having fired the last of these missiles at 7:06 a.m., after the ceasefire was supposed to have started.
 Later that morning, the IDF stated that two more missiles fired by Iran onto Northern Israel at 10:25 a.m. had been successfully intercepted.
 Iran initially denied having launched missiles after the ceasefire began, but it later stated that Israel had continued to conduct strikes until 9 a.m.
 Although the office of Israeli prime minister Benjamin Netanyahu stated that all Iranian missiles launched after the ceasefire began were "intercepted or landed in open areas without causing injuries or damage", Israel nonetheless prepared to conduct a significant retaliatory strike.
 Trump uttered an expletive on live television as he expressed his frustration with both sides for not upholding the ceasefire, claiming that they did not know what they were doing.
 As Israel's jets were en route to attack targets in Iran, Trump pressured Netanyahu to call off the retaliatory strike.
 Israel mostly obliged, carrying out a reduced attack.
 After Iranian media reported sounds of explosions in Tehran and stated that the northern city of Babolsar was under attack, Israel acknowledged attacking a radar installation in the vicinity of Tehran in response to Iran's missile launches; Netanyahu's office stated that it was destroyed.

-Despite its volatile beginnings, the ceasefire ultimately held, partly as a result of Trump's continued intervention with Netanyahu.
+Despite its volatile beginnings, the ceasefire ultimately held until a joint US-Israeli attack on Iran on February 28, 2026.